techidaily/site-review-topics/source/_posts/in-2024-how-to-fake-gps-on-samsung-galaxy-f04-for-mobile-legends-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2012415/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-One way to protect your privacy and stop websites from tracking your location is to turn off the location, but it has many disadvantages.
-If you have turned off your location, you can't use any location base service like food delivery, e-shopping, ride-sharing, etc. That's why it is better to use a fake location on your browser.
-Below we have explained four methods for **Chrome fake location**.

 ### Method 1.
 Best Tool to Fake Chrome Location On iOS and Android Phones